hclivess/nado/README.md

 resolution is 0.0000000010.
 This system was created as an additional measure against inflation after implementation of elastic distribution and burned tokens are used for governance purposes.

+To burn your NADO, send it to the following address: `burn`

 ## What about security?

 There are no guarantees for security of NADO, mainly because of its highly experimental character.
 Compared to more